Census Dots

 Native American/Other

-Of the 626 places in Arkansas, Black Oak is the 408th most populous.
+Black Oak is ranked the 456th most populous place in Arkansas, out of 625 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Black Oak was ranked the 408th most populous place in the 2020 Census.

 Black Oak's White Population